hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 ---

 This is all we have to say on HTML for now.
-You can see the finished result [here](../02-html).
+You can see the finished result [in the 02-html folder of the examples repo](../02-html).

 This website has content, but it doesn't look very good.
 Next we'll be focusing on how to add styles with CSS to make it visually appealing.